 Imagine, you bought the house of your dreams.
 In that house, a few things need a change.
-The bathroom needs a replacement and the walls need a new layer of paint.
-But then, the hot water boiler needs replacement too.
+The bathroom requires a replacement and the walls require a new layer of paint.
+But then, the hot water boiler requires replacement too.
 So a part of the budget for moving house is gone.
 What would you do?

 Making a budget for moving house is the key.
 To help you on your way, 8 things you tend to forget when making a budget.

 When you buy a house in the Netherlands, you need to pay taxes.
 There is an exception: when you are under 35 years old, and buy your first house.
 This house shouldn’t be too expensive.
 Otherwise, you have to pay 2% of taxes.

 But, that is not all.
 The municipality taxes will come your way too, if not paid by the current owner.
 That is easily €100.00 a month.

 2. Unforeseen expenses

 Most people tend to forget to reserve some money for unforeseen expenses.
 An estimate of 10-20% of your total budget for moving house is normal.